Lymphatus/caesium-clt/README.md

     Note that this may end up building a large set of files to be compressed and should be used carefully.
 - `-S, --keep-structure`
     If the input is a folder, and the `-R` option is set, caesiumclt will compress all the files keeping the original folder structure.
+- `-O, --overwrite`
+    Sets the overwrite policy: `all` will overwrite any existing file, `prompt` will ask each time before overwriting, `bigger` will overwrite bigger files only, and `none` will silently skip existing files.
 - `-d, --dry-run`
     If this option is set, no files will be compressed, but the entire process will just be simulated.
     Useful for checking if all the files will be correctly handled.